-The designated safeguarding lead for the Federation is: Mr Mathew Bowen Each individual school also has a designated safeguarding leads.
-These are: Mary Flynn - Saint Michael and All Angles Infant School Jan Thomas - Copythorne Infant School Jane Flood - Netley Marsh Infant School
+The designated safeguarding lead for the Federation is: Mr Mathew Bowen

+The Deputy designated safeguard leads are Mrs Mary Flynn and Mrs Jan Thomas.

 Part 1 - High risk and emerging safeguarding issues

 Contextual Safeguarding

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the schools within the Federation and/or can occur between children outside of our schools.
 All staff, but especially the designated safeguarding leads should consider whether children are at risk of abuse or exploitation in situations outside their families.